cloudxabide/kubernerdes/README.md

 I anticiapte that there will be some refactoring occurring - mostly regarding where different steps/tasks are, and the filenames where the tasks are documented.

 **Prologue:**
-Note:  Anything in my "scripts" that is encapsulated in a bash routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)
+Note:  Any code found in my "scripts" that is encapsulated in a bash routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)

 The ["Scripts"](./Scripts) directory is where all the scripts live (obviously?).
 Eventually they will be "runable" using (sh ./10_script.sh) - but at this point, the scripts are primarily used as cut-and-paste.